clasqm/yabasiclibs/README.md

 This software is still very much in the pre-alpha stage.
 The routines in the libraries work, but need a lot of optimization and error-trapping.

 ## The libraries
++ [clasquinator.yab](https://clasqm.github.io/yabasiclibs/clasquinator/) - a yabasic library that attempts to reproduce the functionality of the other four dialog-providing libraries purely from within yabasic.
+    + *This library is not 100% compatible with the other four and likely never will be!*
+    + This library should work in yabasic for Windows too, but ATM I don't have a Windows box to test that on.
+    + Currently in planning stage.
 + [dialoglib.yab](https://clasqm.github.io/yabasiclibs/dialog/) - allows the use of the Linux command *dialog* to display a variety of dialogs in text mode.
+    + Currently in pre-alpha stage.
 + [kdialoglib.yab](https://clasqm.github.io/yabasiclibs/kdialog/) - allows the use of the Linux command *kdialog* to display a variety of dialogs in text mode.
+    + Currently in pre-alpha stage.
 + [linuxmisclib.yab](https://clasqm.github.io/yabasiclibs/linuxmisc/) - allows the use of a variety of common Linux text-mode commands and applications.
 Also contains a few routines that I just found myself doing over and over.
+    + Currently in pre-alpha stage.
 + [whiptaillib.yab](https://clasqm.github.io/yabasiclibs/whiptail/) - allows the use of the Linux command *whiptail* to display a variety of dialogs in text mode.
+    + Currently in pre-alpha stage.
 + [zenitylib.yab](https://clasqm.github.io/yabasiclibs/zenity/) - allows the use of the Linux command *zenity* to display a variety of dialogs in graphical mode.
+    + Currently in pre-alpha stage.

 For instructions, see the separate README file for each of these libraries.
 Each library also comes with a *test.bas* file in which each new function is supplied with an example.
 Just remove the comments from the example you want to test, save the changes  and run the command